mkalz/kalz.cc/content/post/bildungdigital21/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WAlP39a5LUU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Visualizing the discourse
-{{< tweet 1363950810644766728 >}}
-To get a fast overview about the main topics of the discourse I have hacked together a short R-script to produce a tagcloud from the most used meaningful words in the discourse.

 ```R
 # We first install the Youtubecaption library